 **GAIA is an open-source solution designed for the quick setup and execution of generative AI applications on local PC hardware.** It enables fast and efficient execution of LLM-based applications using a hybrid hardware approach that combines the AMD Neural Processing Unit (NPU) and Integrated Graphics Processing Unit (iGPU) in the Ryzen-AI PC.
 GAIA provides the following key features:

-- 🏠 **Local LLM Processing**: Easily run powerful language models directly on your Windows device without cloud dependencies
+- 🏠 **Local LLM Processing**: Easily run powerful language models directly on your device without cloud dependencies

 - 🖥️ **Easy-to-Use Interface**: Provides both a command-line interface (CLI) and a graphical user interface (GUI) option for easy interaction with models and agents